pedro-vieiraf/pedro-vieiraf/README.md

 ## Hello, I'm Pedro Vieira! 👋

-I am a full-stack software developer with a strong focus on back-end development.
+I am a back-end developer.
 I have experience building scalable and efficient web applications using modern technologies.
 My passion lies in solving complex problems and delivering high-quality solutions.
 I am always eager to learn new technologies and improve my skills.

 💬 You can find me on <a href="https://www.linkedin.com/in/pedro-vieira-dev/">LinkedIn</a> or check out <a href="https://terminal-portfolio-chi-red.vercel.app/">my portfolio</a>.